HSBNE/hsbne.github.com/admin/causes.md

   * Expectations for use of cause area, including Shared Working Spaces, Supervision and Storage.
   * Ongoing approved budgets for expenditure/reimbursement (ie, consumable restocking)
 3. Quorum is defined as minimum 3 people or 40% of cause membership, whichever is greater.
+However, the required quorum amount is capped at 10 members.
+4. Each cause member is only allowed to hold two proxy votes at a cause meeting (so 3 including their own).
-4. Meetings must be given with 5 days notice of any agenda items.
+5. Meetings must be given with 5 days notice of any agenda items.
-5. Causes may (at the discretion of the treasurer) accept contributions from sources other than membership fee alotments.
+6. Causes may (at the discretion of the treasurer) accept contributions from sources other than membership fee alotments.
-6. Causes meetings may vote on items relating to:
+7. Causes meetings may vote on items relating to:
   * Expenditure of a causes balance (at the discretion of the treasurer).
   * Induction processes for use of tools the cause is responsible for.
   * Supervision of tools the cause is responsible for and induction of supervisors thereof.
   * Maintenance lock-outs for tools.
   * Amendments to the cause's Operating Policy.
-7. Causes must publish all voted policies/processes on their entrance (or as close as practicable) and on the HSBNE Wiki on their Cause page.
+8. Causes must publish all voted policies/processes on their entrance (or as close as practicable) and on the HSBNE Wiki on their Cause page.
-8. Cause Leaders must resign their position at the Annual General Meeting and be nominated and voted in.
+9. Cause Leaders must resign their position at the Annual General Meeting and be nominated and voted in.
-9. Cause Leaders may be removed from their position by a majority vote of the Executive or the Membership.
+10. Cause Leaders may be removed from their position by a majority vote of the Executive or the Membership.
-10. Causes may not:
+11. Causes may not:
   * Deny general membership access to a cause maintained area
   * Deny non cause members to any meetings, equipment, tools, consumables or classes.